Research

 - Assisting the development of a new satellite mission at Caltech’s Jet Propulsion Laboratory to monitor the circulation of the stratosphere and its connection with its composition;

-Tropical cyclone risk in future climates
+Tropical cyclones in future climates